 The European artist conducted a workshop with 8th graders enrolled in 2-D and 3-D art classes on the theme of Courageous People.
 Students selected a courageous figure from history including the Dalai Lama, Elie Wiesel, Malala Yousafzai, Rosa Parks and others.
-Each student created a textural collage showcased at an art exhibit on May 25th.
-Through June 30, a selection of the art pieces is on display at the Wilmette Recreation Center at 3000 Glenview Road.
+Each student created a textural collage showcased at an art exhibit on May 25th and on display at the Wilmette Recreation Center during the summer.

 Ms. Brassel’s workshop occurred shortly after the 8th grade social studies unit on genocide.
 Topics that were discussed during study included individuals’ responsibilities to one another and society, the power bystanders have to move others toward action or passivity, and the choices and risks involved in rescuers’ actions.
 These topics tied in with each courageous person included in the workshop.